dmg-lab/parsing-topcom-triangulations/README.md

 formed by the convex hull of the 0th, 1st, 2nd, 3rd, 4th, 5th, and 10th input
 point.

+Note that Julia indexes from 1, so it is necessary to shift all indexes that come from mptopcom or TOPCOM.

 ## Input files for the scripts
 All scripts here assume that the input is given in two files:
 * **input.dat** The input file of TOPCOM or mptopcom.
 The format is the same in